Hackswell/GloryOfEfficiency/GloryOfEfficiency/FeaturesAndConfigs.md

 # Features
 ## Safe Mode

-If Safe Mode is enabled, JoE won't patch the game itself, so it's much safer.
+If Safe Mode is enabled, GoE won't patch the game itself, so it's much safer.

 But, some features requiring patching mechanism won't work perfectly.